Rhizocarpon geographicum

-Rhizocarpon geographicum (the map lichen) is a species of lichen, which grows on rocks in mountainous areas of low air pollution.
+Rhizocarpon geographicum (the map lichen or yellow map lichen) is a species of lichen, which grows on rocks in mountainous areas of low air pollution.
 Each lichen is a flat patch bordered by a black line of fungal hyphae.
 These patches grow adjacent to each other, leading to the appearance of a map or a patchwork field.

 When circular, or roughly circular, the diameter of this lichen species has been widely used to help determining the relative age of deposits, e.g. moraine systems, thus revealing evidence of glacial advances.
 The process is termed lichenometry.
-This technique is generally attributed to the work of Roland Beschel in the Alps.

-Lichenometry is based on the assumption that the largest lichen growing on a rock is the oldest individual.
-Generally, the five largest lichen thalli diameters are taken, although several statistical methods have been used.
-If the growth rate is known, the maximum lichen size will give a minimum age for when this rock was deposited.
-The growth rate curve, a graph of age of a lichen against the date of the substrate on which it is found has to be constructed for an area.
-Beschel originally used gravestones to produce a calibration curve.
-Growth rates for different areas and species can be obtained by measuring maximum lichen sizes on substrates of known age, such as gravestones, historic or prehistoric rock buildings, or moraines of known age (e.g. those deposited during the Little Ice Age).
+Taxonomy

+Rhizocarpon geographicum was first described by Carl Linnaeus in 1753 as Lichen geographicus, which he characterised as forming yellow patches divided by black lines so that the rock surface resembled a map.
+In 1805 Augustin Pyramus de Candolle, in a work co-authored with Jean-Baptiste Lamarck, transferred the species to their new genus Rhizocarpon, describing a very thin black crust on the rock that bears distinct yellow-green "scales" (écailles), corresponding to what are now regarded as the of the thallus, together with flat, matte-black apothecia edged by a slight rim.
+They treated forms such as Lichen atrovirens and Verrucaria geographica as age variants of the same species, which they named Rhizocarpe géographique (Rhizocarpon geographicum).

+It is the type species of Rhizocarpon, a genus of crustose rock-dwelling lichens in the family Rhizocarpaceae, which also includes Catolechia, Epilichen and Poeltinula.
+Because no original material referable to Lichen geographicus survives in the Linnaean Herbarium, modern authors have stabilised the name using Dillenian material: an illustration in Johann Jacob Dillenius's Historia Muscorum that Linnaeus cited has been designated as the lectotype, and a corresponding specimen in the Oxford herbarium serves as an epitype that fixes the current application of the name.